attamatti/ABSL_OTF_GUI/README.txt

 1) put all of the files somewhere

-2) update the submission_path and filespath variables in line 3
+2) update the filespath variables in line 3
 - filespath should point to the directory where the files are located (make sure there is a '/' on the end)

 :: RUNNING ::